FarhanAICodeHub/Highway_Accident_Management_Hardware_Implementation/README.md

 * [Transformers (HuggingFace)](https://huggingface.co/docs/transformers/index)
 * DJI SDK/Cloud API or simulation mode
 * OpenAI GPT-4o API key
+*Training, validation, and testing proce- dures were carried out on an NVIDIA A100 80GB PCIe (81,070 MiB) GPU.
+The software environment was Py- Torch 2.5.1+cu118 and Python 3.12.8.
 This repo is related to implementation of highway accident management system that was implemented using hardware